sinanislekdemir/payton/README.md

 Currently Payton is in pre-alpha, or it is just some dust cloud in the space.
 If you want to contribue, here is what you can do:

-You can generate the API documentation using PDOC (https://github.com/mitmproxy/pdoc).
-PDOC is not defined in setup.py or in requirements so you need to install pdoc yourself.
-(PDoc requires Python3)
+You can generate the API documentation using:

-`pdoc --html payton` will create API docs for you.
-(Api docs are generated from comments and code itself, so keep comments in the code as descriptive as possible.)
+    $ make docs

+It should generate the documentations and open it automatically in browser.
+If it fails to open up the browser, you'll find the docs in `docs/payton` directory

 I encourage you to create a virtualenv for Payton (with Python 3.5+)